rkitover/windows-dev-guide/README.md

 I use vim, and the examples here are geared towards that.

-If you want a very simple terminal editor that doesn't require learning how to use it, you can use nano, see below for how to install it.
+If you want a very simple terminal editor that is easy to use, you can use nano, see below for how to install it.

 Make sure `$env:EDITOR` is set to the executable or script that launches your editor with backslashes replaced with forward slashes so that git can use it for commit messages.
 See the `$profile` example below.